 The Vice President for University Advancement, who is appointed by the President, is responsible for organizing, leading and overseeing all the development, alumni relations, and communications functions of the University.
 It is the role of University Advancement to manage the strategic positioning of the University to attract philanthropic support and goodwill for all components of the Reynolda Campus.
-These include the annual, capital, and deferred giving programs for Wake Forest College, the School of Business, the Graduate School of Arts and Sciences, the School of Law, and the Divinity School and all other departments and units of the University.
-Additionally, the Vice President is responsible for the public presentation of the University through the Wake Forest Magazine, University website (www.wfu.edu), University Events and all relevant institutional marketing and promotions.
+These include the annual, capital, and deferred giving programs for Wake Forest College, the School of Business, the Graduate School of Arts and Sciences, the School of Law, and the Divinity School and all other departments and units of the University through the Wake Forest Magazine, University website (www.wfu.edu), University Events and all relevant institutional marketing and promotions.
 It is the responsibility of the Vice President to make decisions on the appropriate release of information about Wake Forest's alumni and donors and to protect and maintain the records of alumni and parent donors.
 The Vice President for University Advancement reports directly to the President and serves as a member of the Reynolda Cabinet.

-The Senior Vice President and General Counsel
+Vice President and General Counsel